ethan-wickstrom/notez/docs/main.md

 -   **React Root Initialization**: Uses `react-dom/client`'s `createRoot` to render the application into the HTML element with the ID `root`.
 -   **Strict Mode**: Wraps the application in `React.StrictMode` to highlight potential problems during development.
 -   **Mantine Provider**: Wraps the entire application with `MantineProvider` from `@mantine/core`.
-This provides the theme context (including CSS variables and color scheme management) to all descendant components, including the main `App` component.
+This provides the theme context (including CSS variables and color scheme management) to all descendant components.
+-   **App Provider**: Wraps the `App` component with `AppProvider` from `src/state/app-provider.tsx` to provide global application state (notes, selection, etc.) via context.
 -   **Theme Configuration**: Imports a custom theme configuration from `src/theme.ts` and applies it globally via `MantineProvider`.
 -   **Default Color Scheme**: Sets the `defaultColorScheme` prop on `MantineProvider` to `'dark'`, enforcing the dark theme requirement.
 -   **Global Styles**: Imports necessary global CSS files (`@mantine/core/styles.css`, `@mantine/notifications/styles.css`) required for Mantine components to function correctly.
 These styles are imported here to ensure they are loaded before any application components.